royalapplications/beyondnet/README.md

 * Action: Debugger Command: `process handle SIGUSR1 -n true -p true -s false`
 * Enable: `Automatically continue after evaluating actions` Also see this [StackOverflow post](https://stackoverflow.com/questions/10431579/permanently-configuring-lldb-in-xcode-4-3-2-not-to-stop-on-signals).

+## Unit Tests

+We've got quite an extensive suite of unit tests.
+All of them are written in Swift but some target the generated C bindings while others target the Swift API surface.

+To run them, open [BeyondNETSamplesSwift.xcworkspace](Samples/Beyond.NET.Sample.Swift/BeyondNETSamplesSwift.xcworkspace) in Xcode and go to `Product -> Test`.

+Building this in Xcode will take care of the following:
+- It compiles the code generator CLI app using NativeAOT
+- It compiles the .NET sample project
+- It compiles the sample project's generated bindings using NativeAOT
+- It compiles a macOS framework containing the generated C and Swift bindings

+So this is all automatic if you just open the Xcode workspace and build it or run the tests.
+The individual steps are implemented as build phases in the Xcode project.